-This user manual is designed to give a brief introduction to some of the core functionality that SciLag provides.
-This guide is by no means exhaustive but should allow the reader to get a taste of what to expect upon joining this website.
+This user manual introduces some of the core functionality that SciLag provides.
+The guide is by no means exhaustive but should allow the reader to get a taste of what to expect upon joining this website.

 Creating an account on SciLag is free and easy.
-Simply follow the registration link on the top-left corner of the screen (see the image below) and fill out the data on the registration form.
-Once you complete that form and submit your data our system will automatically send an email to you containing a secure link for email verification.
-Using that link you can confirm your email address.
-If your affiliation email matches any of the domain names on our list of institutional addresses, then your account will be confirmed automatically, otherwise, your account will need a manual confirmation from our side.
-Users with confirmed accounts gain access to data generation tools of the platform, and the above-mentioned confirmation mechanism is one of the several measures we take to ensure the quality of the content generated on this website.
+Follow the registration link on the top-left corner of the screen (see the image below) and fill out the registration form.
+Once you complete that form and submit your data, our system will automatically send an email containing a secure link for email verification.
+Using that link, you can confirm your email address.
+If your affiliation email matches any of the domain names on our list of institutional addresses, then the system will verify your account automatically; otherwise, your account will need a manual confirmation from our side.
+Users with confirmed profiles gain access to data generation tools of the platform.
+The verification mechanism mentioned above is one of the several measures we take to ensure the quality of the content generated on this website.

 Creating a free account on SciLag offers several benefits, including

-Your profile is comprised of several sections including your personal information (accessible to you only), your list of publications, list of problems and solutions you posted, and several other folders describing your interaction with the existing profiles and data.
+Your profile has several sections including your personal information (accessible to you only), your list of publications, list of problems and solutions you posted, and several other folders describing your interaction with the existing profiles and the data.

 After confirmation of your account (either automatically or manually) you can create a list of your publications and provide an overview (can be the abstract of the paper or a short self-review) for each of your publications with the help of our online TeX editor.
 Your publications will be displayed in separate blocks as seen in the image below.

 You can either add publications manually one by one or use our bulk upload functionality if you have your publications in BibTex standard that is used in MathSciNet or Google Scholar for example.
 Such bulk upload provides a streamlined way for creating a list of publications.